 An AXCO Positive Input Ventilation (PIV) unit from Beam are sophisticated energy efficient whole home ventilation and condensation control units designed to continuously gently ventilate the home from a central position on the landing or the central hallway.
-Moisture-laden air is then diluter, displaced and replaced with subtle fresh filtered air, forcing contiminants out of the property through natural leakage points or extract fans in wetrooms.
+Moisture-laden air is then diluted, displaced and replaced with subtle fresh filtered air, forcing contaminants out of the property through natural leakage points or extract fans in wetrooms.
 Suitable for existing and new homes, a PIV is quiet running and provides a draught-free living environment.

 Installing a Positive Input Ventilation (PIV) system will help to improve the ventilation within your home and will help stop mould returning in the future.

 Whatever the type or size of your home, we have a PIV system to suit your needs.
 Prices start from £375.00 + VAT (€450.00 + VAT).